viralemergence/SNVler/README.md

 - --skip_qc: (Optional) Flag to skip the quality control steps.
 - --skip_masking: (Optional) Flag to skip the masking step.
 - --output: Output directory where results will be stored.
+- --stringent: Performs consensus calling using iVar with more stringent parameters.
+Specifically, a minimum depth of 10X and a nucleotide frequency of 0.75.
+Use it if you want to avoid ambiguous bases (IUPAC) or validate the presence of indels.

 ## Pipeline Workflow